melezhik/advent/2022/SparrowCI_pipelines_cascades_of_fun.md

 Once a gift is [packed](https://ci.sparrowhub.io/report/1919) and ready, there is one little thing that is left.

-\- And that is - send the gift to a Santa, to His wonderful [(Raku|LAP)land](https://raku.land)
+\- And that is - to send the gift to Santa, to His wonderful [(~~LAP~~|Raku)land](https://raku.land)

-So SparrowCI guys get quickly to, it as he knows who he does ( did not I tell you , he is very knowledgeable? :-), and create a nifty script to publish things to Santa's land:
+So, SparrowCI guys gets quickly to, and he knows what to do ( did not I tell you , he is very knowledgeable? :-), creating a small nifty script to publish things to Santa's land:

 `.sparrow/publish.yaml`